qozha/quizapp-typescript-postgres/README.md

 working on a quiz taking app

-currently can only add items to database thru postman and front is not functional
+currently can only add items to database thru postman

+can take quizzes and see leaderboards

 to test, first go to ./server/ folder and run